Decentralized Control of Distributed Cloud Networks with Generalized Network Flows: Numerical Results

 \subsubsection{Delay and Cost Performance}

 Next, we present the tunable delay and cost performance of the algorithms, under $\lambda = 150$ Mbps and $\eta = 0$ (we fix $\eta$ and focus on the effects of $V$).

 As shown in Fig. \ref{fig:delay}, the average delay attained by each algorithm increases linearly with $V$.
-Note however DCNC can achieve a better delay than GDCNC (and almost the same as GDCNC-R) for arrival rates within the unicast stability region (low congestion regime in the enlarged multicast stability region), because it can select separate paths for each copy to optimize the individual delays.
+Note however that DCNC can achieve a better delay than GDCNC (and almost the same as GDCNC-R) for arrival rates within the unicast stability region (low congestion regime in the enlarged multicast stability region), because it can select separate paths for each copy to optimize the individual delays.
 This is expected, as the throughput-optimal design of GDCNC, which {\em jointly} selects the copies' paths to reduce network traffic and enlarge the stability region, can lead to higher delay in low-congestion regimes.

 Fig. \ref{fig:cost} shows the reduction in operational cost with growing $V$, validating Theorem \ref{thm:tradeoff}.
 By pushing $V \to \infty$, the curves converge to the corresponding optimal costs, given by: DCNC ($7.7$) $>$ GDCNC-R ($2.8$) $\approx$ GDCNC ($2.65$).
-For $V < 10^7$, GDCNC-R attains an even lower cost than GDCNC, albeit its sub-optimal {\em asymptotic} performance (e.g., $V > 10^7$).
+For $V < 10^7$, GDCNC-R attains an even lower cost than GDCNC, even though it has sub-optimal {\em asymptotic} performance (e.g., $V > 10^7$).
 However, note that a large $V$ also leads to an excessive delay, making it a sub-optimal choice in practical systems.
 For example, when increasing $V$ from $10^6$ to $10^7$, the cost attained by GDCNC reduces from $21.4$ to $6.7$, while the delay grows from $1.3$ to $13.4$ seconds (these results are for comparison purpose, and can be improved by EGDCNC, as shown in Fig. \ref{fig:stability_wo_pa} and \ref{fig:stability_w_pa}).